KrissNord/forbidden-realms/docs/book/chapter_05_save_load.md

 ```

 **Why include version?** Future versions of your game might save more data.
 The version number helps you handle old save files gracefully.

+**Note:** Right now we're using simple variables (`current_location`, `inventory`).
+Later in the book, these will move into a Player class (`player.current_location`, `player.inventory`).
+The save/load logic remains the same - you're just saving/loading object attributes instead of standalone variables.

 ### Step 2: Create the Save Directory